DorrinPk/Cloudformation-Webserver/README.md

 # Launching a webserver on AWS using Cloudformation

+## Note: This is meant to be used as a sample template/reference/resource.

 This cloudformation stack launches the following resources:

 - An instance with webserver configured